 Which did I choose, you ask?
 The scholarship offering full-tuition, of course.
 My school may not have been ivy league, but I received a very good education and I never worried if my tuition would be paid for.

 Plus, it took the pressure off of my parents and allowed me to focus on my studies.
-Consider going in-state or to a community college first to save thousands of dollars.
+Consider going in-state or to a community college first to save money.

 Find Affordable Housing